-In this paper, I study some aspects of urban environment using the concept of non-place introduced by Marc Augé in 1995.
+In this essay, I study some aspects of urban environment using the concept of non-place introduced by Marc Augé in 1995.
 I first define the concepts of space, place and non-place.
 I then explain why nomadism plays an important role in the way that we appropriate urban space.
 I discuss the role of narrative architects and how they intervene in the politics of space.
 And I conclude by questioning the supposedly superiority of places over non-places.

 See a more recent pdf version of this paper here.